 Our open data legislation requires 1) an inventory of City datasets and 2) publishing plans from each department.
 March 31, 2015 was the target date for all departments to complete the dataset inventory.
-We accept department submissions on a rolling monthly basis.
-Publishing plans were due contingent on inventory completion and will be updated every six months.
+We accept department submissions on a rolling monthly basis and ask for annual revisions of the inventory.
+Publishing plans were due contingent on inventory completion and will be updated every year.

 |Department or Division||Inventory Status||Publishing Plan Status|

 During our inventory process, we classified datasets as public, sensitive or protected.
 We expect departments to publish public datasets first.